| Plant Sexuality And Political

 an orgy inside the syconium and fertile females exit and start the

 entire cycle over again.
+Up until

 the late 19th century, sexuality in plants was vigorously denounced by